EVENTS CALENDAR

 There are 574 federally recognized Tribes across 36 states.
 This status arises from treaties between the Nation and the U.S. government.
 No other Tribe has entered into more treaties with the U.S. Government than Prairie Band Potawatomi Nation.
 All of them have been broken.

-Illinois is a state built on Native land, but up until but up until our lands were put in trust in April 2024, it was one of only 15 states without a federally recognized Tribe.
+Illinois is a state built on Native land, but up until our lands were put in trust in April 2024, it was one of only 15 states without a federally recognized Tribe.

 How did Prairie Band get the land that was put in trust?